isha038/VibeFinder-AWS/README.md

 ### c.
 Deploy to Vercel

-1. Push `vibe-finder/` to GitHub.
+1. Push to github
 2. Import repo in Vercel.
 3. Set **Environment Variable** `NEXT_PUBLIC_API_URL` as above.
+4. Make vibe-finder as the root folder in Build and Deployment Settings.
-4. Deploy.
+5. Deploy.

 ---